thundrio-kh/kh2-ai-decomp/syscall_documentation_work_guidelines.md

 ### Notes for when I'm done going through everything
 When making categories you most likely want to keep all of the similar named traps in the same spot (ie all trap_attack together), but you don't want to just use those names because a different grouping will be more developer friendly (ie trap_area and trap_worldflag can both go under mapinfo)
+Similarly check all of the different variable types, a lot of them (like object_38289) can be combined, and I can probably leave off the pointer... make sure to do some basic cleanup of formatting for everything (capitalize first letter of sentence, period at end). go through the "incompletes" and make sure there is nothing stupid I need to find